 Description of the LASSO-CACTI Activity: A LASSO Scenario for Orographically Forced Deep Convection

-NOTE: This is an evolving, pre-release version of the LASSO-CACTI documentation.
+NOTE: This is an evolving version of the LASSO-CACTI documentation.
 It is subject to change.

 Primary developers:

-William I. Gustafson Jr., PI, Pacific Northwest National Laboratory (PNNL)
+William I. Gustafson Jr., Principal Investigator (PI), Pacific Northwest National Laboratory (PNNL)

 Andrew M. Voglemann, Co-PI, Brookhaven National Laboratory (BNL)